Someone Else's Life

 John.

 He knocked.
-Footsteps and then the door opened.
+There were footsteps and then the door opened.

 She looked tired and greyer than he remembered but her green eyes were just the same.